-The Promotion and Graduation Committee and/or Administrative officers may recommend a change in student status even though a student's grade point average is 2.0 or higher.
-A student on conditional or stipulated academic standing/status may be precluded from active participation in university sponsored extra curricular events.
+The Promotion and Graduation Committee and/or the Provost and Dean of the College of Osteopathic Medicine may recommend a change in student status even though a student's grade point average is 2.0 or higher.
+A student on conditional or stipulated academic standing/status may be precluded from active participation in university sponsored extracurricular events.

 Conditional Status is a designation for students who have failed one or more courses or sections (and do not qualify for dismissal) or a clinical clerkship and have yet to complete remediation.
-Conditional status students are allowed to continue in the academic program until such time as remediation is satisfactorily completed per the University's remediation policy.
+Conditional Status students are allowed to continue in the academic program until such time as remediation is satisfactorily completed per the University's remediation policy.
 Once remediation successfully occurs, the student is removed from conditional status.
-Conditional status students are considered to be making satisfactory academic progress in the University's academic programs.
+Conditional Status students are considered to be making satisfactory academic progress in the University's academic programs.

-Conditional status students may be required to participate in special services offered by the University, including but not limited to: programs on tutoring, counseling, mentoring, examinations of standardized patients and study skills classes.
-Conditional status students are restricted from taking COMLEX or USMLE examinations until they have successfully completed KCUMB's curricular prerequisites.
+Conditional Status students may be required to participate in special services offered by the University, including but not limited to: programs on tutoring, counseling, mentoring, examinations of standardized patients and study skills classes.
+Conditional Status students are restricted from taking COMLEX or USMLE examinations until they have successfully completed KCUMB's COM curricular prerequisites.

 Stipulated Status is a designation applied to students with restrictions imposed either by administrative directive or by the Promotion and Graduation Committee.
 The stipulations applied to the student determine whether or not the student is considered progressing satisfactorily in the academic program.
-Stipulated status shall continue for the period specified by the order and will outline the conditions to be met.
+Stipulated Status shall continue for the period specified by the order and will outline the conditions to be met.
 An administrative directive is required to release a student from stipulated status.